jiyebi/CustomerManagement_Api/README.md

 Through the Rest endpoints one could get all customers, get a specific customer with use of Identification number, create a new customer, update an existing customer and delete a given customer

-Trying as much as possible to keep it simple,
+Trying as much as possible to keep the code clean and simple.